-Active participation is a way of working that recognises an individual's right to participate inthe activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient management of continence and the use of continence equipment.
+Active participation is a way of working that recognises an individual's right to participate in the activities and relationships of everyday life as independently as possible; the individual is regarded as an active partner in their own care or support, rather than a passive recipient management of continence and the use of continence equipment.
 In the case of children and young people, the learner will be working with parents and/or carers of the child or young person.
-Assessment requirements specified by This unit must be assessed in line with Skills asector or regulatory body (if for Health Assessment Principles. appropriate) Details of the relationship of the unit This unit links to SCDHSC0219. and relevant National Occupational Standards
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
+Details of the relationship of the unit and relevant National Occupational Standards This unit links to SCDHSC0219.